 Well!
 In any oceanic journey, long or short, we just can not let the guard down at any time.
 Ocean is such a treacherous place, danger is always around the corner even when it's appearing calm.
 That's why freaque waves are so elusive and evasive, no satellite snapshots or nonlinear dynamics can expect to provide a tangible answer to the plight of freaque waves anytime soon!

 I don't think Andrew has any regret about his adventure and accomplishment.
 He has pretty much proved that it can be done and he had basically done it.
 He is neither selfish nor selfless.
 He's simply following his own ideal and aspiration, and his family was with him, cheering him on, every paddles he made.
-It is unfortunate that his son should growning up with out him.
-But young Finlay is growning up, and for the rest of his life, he will always be immeasurably proud of his father's aspiration, courage and accomplishments.
+It is unfortunate that his son should growing up with out him.
+But young Finlay is growing up, and for the rest of his life, he will always be immeasurably proud of his father's aspiration, courage and accomplishments.

 Andrew McAuley R.I.P.